Wizzpert07/Wizzpert-agents/CONTRIBUTING.md

-# Contributing to livekit/agents
+# Contributing to wizzpert/agents

-The LiveKit Agents framework is an open-source project, and we welcome any contribution from anyone willing to work in good faith with the community.
+The wizzpert Agents framework is an open-source project, and we welcome any contribution from anyone willing to work in good faith with the community.
 No contribution is too small!

 ## Code of Conduct

-The LiveKit Agents project has a [Code of Conduct](/CODE_OF_CONDUCT.md) to which all contributors must adhere.
+The wizzpert Agents project has a [Code of Conduct](/CODE_OF_CONDUCT.md) to which all contributors must adhere.

 ## Contribute code